12/21/04 Newsletter (below it are two previous newsletters on this issue):

 In response to your news article about the animal rights activists in

-Postville, as a person of Jewish faith, I am writing to express the disbelief and
+Postville, as a person of Jewish faith, I am writing to express the disbelief

 outrage I felt after viewing the footage captured by a PETA investigator inside